fatmacankara/ASCARIS/README.md

 - [Requests 2.22.0](https://pypi.org/project/requests/)
 - [Biopython 1.78](https://biopython.org/docs/1.78/api/Bio.html)

-## Descriptions of folders and files in the FeatureVectorGeneration repository
+## Descriptions of folders and files in the ASCARIS repository

 ### input_files
 Inside **input_files** folder, users can find files that are necessary to work the code.
 Below, explanations related to the files can be found.